hashimati/Service-Requests-Offers-Microservices/README.md

   </changeSet>
 </databaseChangeLog>
 ```
-The second step, we will include Users schema creation in the liquibase changelog xml file.
+In the second step, you will include Users schema creation in the liquibase changelog xml file.
 ```
 src\main\resources\db\liquibase-changelog.xml
 ```